 Read more in this weeks issue.

-For additional details about Career training reviewed at school community session, as well as the headlines noted below, please purchase a Monday, April 25, newspaper at area locations or a digital download of the paper.
+For additional details about Cannon at football game...
+School district awaits lot sale money, as well as the headlines noted below, please purchase a Monday, September 19, newspaper at area locations or a digital download of the paper.

 Written by David Schaef

 The Conneaut Lake Park Joint plan to get out of bankruptcy was confirmed at a Tuesday, Sept.
 6, hearing in U.S. Bankruptcy Court for the Western District of Pennsylvania.